Repository configuration

 runners

-Available configuration options: cpu, ram, disk, family, spot, image, ssh, extras, private, retry, preinstall, tags.
+Available configuration options: cpu, ram, volume, disk (deprecated), family, spot, image, ssh, extras, private, retry, preinstall, prerun, tags.

 For more details about each option, please refer to the job-level labels documentation.